Old Main

 Why Pursue a Master of Athletic Training Degree at North Central College?

-The CAATE accredited Master of Athletic Training Program at North Central College prepares athletic trainers for fast-paced careers in a wide variety of settings, including competitive athletics, occupational health, clinical healthcare settings, and performing arts environments.
-You'll develop the skills required to deliver the highest quality patient‐centered and evidence‐based healthcare to your patients.
-We know you’ll be practice-ready when you graduate because we integrate personal and professional development into your education, while our curriculum ensures you are fully prepared for certification as an athletic trainer.
+The CAATE accredited Master of Athletic Training Program at North Central College can prepare you for a fast-paced careers in a wide variety of settings, including competitive athletics, occupational health, clinical healthcare settings, and performing arts environments.
+After completing one of our two tracks (4+2 or the accelerated 3+2 plan) you'll have the skills required to deliver the highest quality patient‐centered and evidence‐based healthcare to your patients.
+You'll be practice-ready when you graduate because we integrate personal and professional development into your education, while our curriculum ensures you are fully prepared for certification as an athletic trainer.
 Your five semesters of clinical experience will prepare you to be a curious, engaged, ethical, and purposeful citizen and leader in healthcare.
+During the final semester you can stay local or travel the country to complete your immersive clinical experience.
 Our unique curriculum ensures you will gain hands-on experience managing athletic injuries and illnesses in both simulated and actual patient care formats.
 Our expansive alumni network, expert clinical preceptors, and dedicated faculty can help you realize your athletic training goals.
 As a student of North Central's Athletic Training Program you will;

-• Complete a Quality Improvement project related to an athletic training topic
+• Complete a Quality Improvement project related to an authentic clinical challenge

 • Have access to online textbooks and medical databases for the most up to date information